bioexcel/cwl-best-practice-guide/docs/devpractice/interoperability.md

 ### Finding the image

-See [finding tools](tools.md) for how to find a good container image.
+See [finding tools](tools.md) for how to find existing container images for many bioinformatics tools.

+The below CWL example assumes we want to run <https://hub.docker.com/r/curlimages/curl> from the Docker Hub, which image name corresponds to `curlimages/curl`:

 ```yaml
 hints:
   DockerRequirement:
     dockerPull: curlimages/curl
 ```

-The parameter to `dockerPull` assumes public Docker images in Docker Hub; `curlimages/curl` corresponds to <https://hub.docker.com/r/curlimages/curl>

 For using images from other repositories like <https://quay.io/>, the `dockerPull` must be qualified with a hostname: